 These days, most detergents (eco or not) are rated to work well in cold water washes, and most washing machines will have a 20C (65F) wash cycle for average cotton washes.

-For most laundry loads, that is loads that contain clothing that isn’t particularly dirty but has been worn once or twice throughout a normal day, the cooler temperatures are absolutely fine to wash on and your laundry will be perfectly washed.
+Most laundry loads contain clothing that isn’t particularly dirty but has been worn once or twice during a typical day, can be washed at cooler temperatures, and your laundry will be perfectly clean.

-For clothing that is particularly soiled (such as a dirty football/soccer kit), you may need to use a longer wash cycle and perhaps a hotter wash cycle.
-A 30C (85F) or 40C (105F) will usually suffice for most dirty washes, although towels and similar loads should be washed on a higher heat (60C/140F and above).
+For particularly soiled clothing (such as a dirty football/soccer kit), you may need to use a longer wash cycle and perhaps a hotter wash cycle.
+Most dirty loads can be washed at 30C or 40C (85F or 105F), but towels and similar items should be washed at 60C or higher (140F or higher).

 Put The Detergent Directly In The Drum

-Whether you use laundry liquid (side note, this is the best kind of detergent to use) or laundry powder as your eco-friendly laundry detergent, putting the detergent into the drum with your clothing is the best way to get the most out of it.
+Whether you use laundry liquid (side note: this is the best kind of detergent) or laundry powder as your eco-friendly laundry detergent, putting the detergent into the drum with your clothes is the best way to get the most out of it.

 Use A Water Softener

-If you live in a hard-water area (and almost every city is) you will know all about the fact that you need to use more detergent per wash.
-This means there are lots of minerals present in your water, which are hard on your garments.
+If you live in a hard-water area (and almost every city is), you will know all about the fact that you need to use more detergent per wash.
+This means lots of minerals are present in your water, which is hard on your garments.

-To counteract this, many of the eco-friendly laundry brands actually use a non-toxic borax softener to try and remove some of these minerals from the water.
-Borax is an excellent general purpose cleaner for washing machines and sinks, which can help to soften really hard water but it isn’t as environmentally friendly as we’d like.
+To counteract this, many eco-friendly laundry brands use a non-toxic borax softener to try and remove some of these minerals from the water.
+Borax is an excellent general-purpose cleaner for washing machines and sinks, which can help soften really hard water but isn’t as environmentally friendly as we’d like.

 You can soften your water in two ways: use an additive (like bicarbonate of soda or baking soda) in your laundry load, or install a water softener in your home.